carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 objectives:
 - "Gain an overview of what machine learning is and the techniques available."
 - "Understand how machine learning and artificial intelligence differ."
+- "Be aware of some of the caveats involved in using Machine Learning."

 keypoints:
-- "Machine learning is a set of tools and techniques to XXXXXXXX."
+- "Machine learning is a set of tools and techniques that use data to make predictions about said data."
-- "Some machine learning techniques are useful for predicting something given some input data."
-- "Some machine learning techniques are useful for classifying input data and working out which class it belongs to."
 - "Artificial Intelligence is a broader term that refers to making computers show human like intelligence."
-- "Some people say Artificial Intelligence to mean machine learning"
+- "Deep Learning is a subset of machine learning"
-- "All machine learning systems have some kinds of limitations"
+- "All machine learning systems have some kinds of limitations to be aware of"
 ---

 # What is machine learning?